AI Code Review Pricing Comparison 2026: Real Costs for Teams of 5-50

 TL;DR: For a 10-person team, Git AutoReview costs $14.99/mo flat plus ~$15-50 in API fees (BYOK).
 CodeRabbit costs $240/mo ($24/user).
 Qodo costs $300/mo ($30/user).
 GitHub Copilot code review costs $190-390/mo ($19-39/user).
 Greptile charges by PR volume ($200-600/mo for 50-100 reviews/day).
 SonarQube is free self-hosted but costs $2,000+/year with AI features.
 Full cost tables for teams of 5, 10, 20, and 50 below.

-They show you a per-user monthly price that looks reasonable for one person.
-What they don't show is the math at 10 or 50 developers.
-They don't mention API overage fees, or that adding a contractor for two weeks costs you another full seat.
+Per-user pricing catches teams off guard.
+You sign up for what looks like $19 per month, and your first invoice is $340 because the per-user pricing kicked in for everyone with commit access — including three contractors who pushed one PR each.
+Every AI code review tool has a pricing page.
+Most of them are misleading.
+They show you a per-user monthly price that looks reasonable for one developer.
+What they don't show is the math at 10 or 50 seats.
+They don't mention API overage fees, or that adding a contractor for two weeks costs another full license.
 And if the tool bundles AI review inside a broader platform, good luck figuring out what the code review part alone costs.

 I went through pricing pages, docs, and in some cases support conversations for six tools.
 Then I did the math for teams of 5, 10, 20, and 50.
 These are the real numbers.